NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

 ---------------------------

 Byte-pair encoding (BPE) :cite:`nlp-machine_translation-sennrich2015neural` is a sub-word tokenization algorithm that is commonly used to reduce the large vocabulary size of datasets by splitting words into frequently occuring sub-words.
-Currently, mMachine translation only supports the `YouTokenToMe <https://github.com/VKCOM/YouTokenToMe>`__ BPE tokenizer.
+Currently, machine translation only supports the `YouTokenToMe <https://github.com/VKCOM/YouTokenToMe>`__ BPE tokenizer.
 One can set the tokenization configuration as follows: